qiyangduan/standard-models-1/telco/churn_prediction.md

 ![Gartner Data Mining](http://www.kdnuggets.com/em/gartner-2014-mq-advanced-analytics.jpg)

 SAS's core value is in those algorithms.
-However, along those years of implementing models for Telecom Industry, SAS did accumulate some domain knowledge and build a few models.
+However, along those years of implementing models for Telecom Industry, SAS did accumulate some domain knowledge and built a few models.
 As part of a suite of Telecommunications solutions, SAS provided those solutions:
 * SAS Customer Retention for Telecommunications
 * SAS Strategic Performance Management for Telecommunications